Condition element in Automation 360

 *The Condition element checks if the trigger event has been executed from the moment your contact reaches the element and during the selected timeout.
 You can also check your student's progress status in the Overview section.

 If you selected an EDU event as a flow start, then you need to select a course in your start element.

 Use this option to track if an event from your system has been received.
 For example, if your flow starts with an abandoned cart trigger, you can track whether your client purchased a product and branch your scenario based on that event outcome.

 Specify the event waiting interval

 Select the waiting interval — the period during which the system will wait for the condition to be met.

-Please note that the countdown occurs when the contact reaches the "Condition" block.
+The countdown occurs when the contact reaches the Condition element.
 The condition will be checked exactly in 1 minute, 1 hour or 24 hours (1 day), and so on.